robpduo/RedKing/README.md

 ## Getting Started
 1. Database, Back-End, Front-End is hosted on Amazon Web Service wth RDS, EC2, and S3 bucket respectively
-2. Follow the link to the launch page when the EC2 server is up at: http://redking-frontend.s3-website.us-east-2.amazonaws.com/login
+2. Follow the link to the launch page when the EC2 server is up at:<br/> http://redking-frontend.s3-website.us-east-2.amazonaws.com/login

 ## Usage
 1. Players may login or register a new account<br/>